-Anyone who tests positive for COVID-19, regardless of vaccination status, is placed in isolation.
+Anyone who tests positive for COVID-19 or begins to show symptoms of COVID-19, regardless of vaccination status, should isolate.

-- No fever for 24 hours (without fever-reducing medications) AND
+- They have had no fever for at least 24 hours (without using medications to reduce fever) AND

-* If severe symptoms continue, the individual shall continue to stay home and consult with their healthcare provider and the COVID-19 Response Team about the need for additional testing and the appropriate time to return to class, campus or work (documentation from healthcare provider must be provided).
+* If severe symptoms continue, individuals should continue to stay home and consult with their healthcare provider and the COVID-19 Response Team about the need for additional testing and the appropriate time to return to class, campus or work (documentation from healthcare provider must be provided).

 It is the responsibility of each individual to inform their supervisor/instructor if they have been placed in quarantine or isolation.
 Faculty should notify their department chair/school director; staff should notify their supervisors; students should notify all of their instructors.

 The CDC and CDPHE have established quarantine and isolation guidelines to assist in reducing the spread of coronavirus (COVID-19).
 UNC is following CDC and CDPHE guidelines for confirmed positive cases and exposures.